 + PRO: Affordable cost of living

-One of the biggest draw factors making Vietnam a popular expat destination is its low cost of living.
-The different currency (Vietnamese dong) may take some getting used to, and it may seem like enormous amounts are being spent, but most goods and services are cheap.
+One of the biggest draw factors making Vietnam a popular destination is its low cost of living in Vietnam.
+The different currency (Vietnamese Dong) may take some getting used to, and the large denominations may make it seem like enormous amounts are being spent, but most goods and services are cheap.
 Beer and local wine are especially affordable, and low rental costs are also welcoming when searching for accommodation.

 - CON: Increased prices and scams in tourist areas